Advanced UTM Naming Conventions Guide (Complete Framework)

 In sample #1, we used the basic filtering feature to show only ads that ran in the US.
 This takes two seconds to get to and the analyst doesn’t even need to switch between reports.

-You could also use the convention to establish that you want to be able to report information such as margin size, ad type, or anything else relevant.
+You could also use the convention to establish that you want to be able to report information such as margin size, ad type, URL performance, or anything else relevant.

 Make using advanced UTM naming conventions easy for yourself and your team.